 This idea of tweens/teens using social media has become such an important topic, that there is a Federal law in place that prohibits children under the age of 13 from creating any social media accounts.
 If you have not heard about the Children's Online Privacy Protection Act (COPPA) and you are in a caregiving role of a child, we highly recommend you do some research.
 This law can help protect your child from social media possibly negatively impacting his/her self-esteem, memory, and ability to connect with others.

 Some tweens/teens can spend hours looking at Kylie Jenner's Instagram and become incredibly anxious or depressed because they don't look like her or they're not the youngest billionaire on Earth or because they can't afford one of her lipkits like all of their friends have.
 Just a few minutes browsing social media can truly have a lasting impact on anyone, regardless of age.
 As a parent/caregiver, you have options.

-How to protect your child who is active on social media:
+How to protect your child's mental health when using social media:

 Monitor your child's social media, with their knowledge.